openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-2. Now we run oft-stack using two input images landsat t1.tif and landsat t2.tif to create the output stack image called stack.tif : oft−stack −o stack . tif landsat t1 . tif landsat t2 . tif
+2. Now we run oft-stack using two input images :code:`landsat_t1.tif` and landsat t2.tif to create the output stack image called stack.tif : oft−stack −o stack . tif landsat t1 . tif landsat t2 . tif
-3. Take a closer look at your output in QGIS and you will see that stack.tif has 13 bands (landsat t1.tif contains 7 bands and landsat t2.tif 6 bands).
+3. Take a closer look at your output in QGIS and you will see that stack.tif has 13 bands (:code:`landsat_t1.tif` contains 7 bands and landsat t2.tif 6 bands).
 Or print the raster information on your screen by typing in your terminal gdalinfo stack . tif
 User Manual 100
      oft−stack −o landsat7band.tif landsatb1.tif landsatb2.tif